 Figure 1: Daily maximum level of PM2.5 (μg/m3) in Tbilisi

 Figure 2: Daily maximum level of CO (μg/m3) in Tbilisi

 Figure 3: Daily maximum level of SO2 (μg/m3) in Tbilisi

 Figure 4: Daily maximum level of NO2 (μg/m3) in Tbilisi

 These improvements in air quality are likely additionally due to the increased customs on older cars, tighter fuel quality standards, and higher excise taxes on fuel.
-Furthermore, a tax policy has been implemented since 2017 that discourages the acquisition of older cars and those with larger combustion engines, but also which promotes the import of hybrid and electric vehicles, while moreover developing electric charging infrastructure.
+Furthermore, a tax policy has been implemented since 2017 that discourages the acquisition of older cars and those with larger combustion engines, but also promotes the import of hybrid and electric vehicles, while moreover developing electric charging infrastructure.
 Despite these improvements, atmospheric air pollution from on-road transport remains a problem and is still the main cause of atmospheric air emissions in Georgia.
-According to the State Audit Office 2018 report, the transport was responsible for 84% of CO and 80% of NO2 emissions in 2016.
+According to the State Audit Office 2018 report, transport was responsible for 84% of CO and 80% of NO2 emissions in 2016.
 In addition, the underdevelopment of public transport, alongside pedestrian and bicycle infrastructure, is still a challenge.

 THE WAY FORWARD